Follow These 8 Steps to Become a COTA

 There are countless helpful blog posts, study guides and forms of assistance available to help you prepare for the NBCOT.
 The most important thing to remember, though, is to stay calm.

-If you have made it through the accredited program and fieldwork rotations, you should have what it takes to make a success of the NBCOT exam.
+If you have made it through your accredited OTA program and fieldwork rotations, you should have what it takes to make a success of the NBCOT exam.
 NBCOT is the organization that provides the certification for a Certified Occupational Therapy Assistant.

 7. Apply for your License